TrellixVulnTeam/swahilipython_SCMU/Doc/library/profile.rst

    .. versionadded:: 3.8
       Added the ``-m`` option to :mod:`profile`.

-The :mod:`pstats` module's :class:`~pstats.Stats` class has a variety of methods for manipulating and printing the data saved into a profile results file::
+The :mod:`pstats` module's :class:`~pstats.Stats` kundi has a variety of methods for manipulating and printing the data saved into a profile results file::

-   import pstats
+   agiza pstats
-   from pstats import SortKey
+   kutoka pstats agiza SortKey
    p = pstats.Stats('restats')
    p.strip_dirs().sort_stats(-1).print_stats()

-The :meth:`~pstats.Stats.strip_dirs` method removed the extraneous path from all the module names.
+The :meth:`~pstats.Stats.strip_dirs` method removed the extraneous path kutoka all the module names.
 The :meth:`~pstats.Stats.sort_stats` method sorted all the entries according to the standard module/line/name string that is printed.
 The :meth:`~pstats.Stats.print_stats` method printed out all the statistics.
 You